yoelhor/evaluation/README.md

 The authentication request from the application to Microsoft Entra external ID does not contain personal data.
 Developers have the option to include the “log-in hint” parameter in the authentication request.
 The use of domain hint is optional.

+## 8. Reports and logs

+### 8.1 Audit log

+Microsoft Entra audit logs provide a comprehensive report on every logged event within your Microsoft Entra ID tenant.
+These logs help determine who made changes to applications, users, groups, conditional access policies and more.

+The logs contain information about the activity, like the application or individual that made the changes, the target object, the modified properties and more.

+Audit logs are retained for seven days.
+You can effectively download or [export the audit logs](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-azure-monitor) in Microsoft Entra ID for compliance, monitoring, and analysis purposes.

+### 8.2 Sign-in log

+The sign-in logs provide detailed records of all sign-in activities within Microsoft Entra external ID.
+Sign-in logs capture details such as the date and time of the sign-in, the user's identity, the application used, the device and browser information, and the sign-in status (success or failure).

+Sign logs are retained for seven days.
+You can effectively download or [export the sign logs](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-azure-monitor) in Microsoft Entra ID for compliance, monitoring, and analysis purposes.

+### 8.3 Application user activity

+The “Application user activity” feature provides data analytics on user activity and engagement for registered applications in your tenant.
+You can use this feature to view, query, and analyze user activity data in the Microsoft Entra admin center and Graph API.
+This feature can help you uncover valuable insights that can aid strategic decisions and drive business growth.